joshf/Indication/README.markdown

 Replace ID with the ID name/number of your URL, for example: http://yoursite.com/SHTracker/get.php?id=mydownload1

 So instead of linking to http://yoursite.com/some/directory/mydownload1.zip, link to http://yoursite.com/SHTracker/get.php?id=mydownload1

+To find this this URL select the download and click "Show Tracking Link"

 This will log the count of the download and redirect users to the file